v0.2.0 shipped · MIT licensed · Self-hosted

 Everything self-hosted has — plus the parts teams actually pay for.

-The open-source gateway is complete.
-The managed cloud adds the dashboard, visibility, alerts, and team features you'd otherwise have to build yourself.
+The open-source firewall enforces the caps.
+The managed cloud adds the spend dashboard, cost-per-customer visibility, alerts, and team features you'd otherwise have to build yourself.

-Create and rotate API keys, set per-customer spend caps, toggle caching, and manage team members — all without touching SQL or a shell.
+See your worst-case exposure at a glance, set and edit per-customer caps, rotate keys, and manage team members — all without touching SQL or a shell.

 Budget alerts